 - Stronger than cotton

-Linen is one of the most breathable fabrics on the market.
+Linen is also one of the most breathable fabrics on the market.
 The weave and lightweight fibres ensure that the airflow is continuous, therefore leaving you cool in the summer.
 An additional benefit is that linen will naturally wick away sweat, leaving your body at the optimum temperature to ensure a good night’s sleep.

 Linen has many benefits, including being natural, breathable, and environmentally friendly.
-However, linen is not wrinkle free.
+However, linen is not wrinkle-free.

 Personally, we prefer the laid back, relaxed style that wrinkled linen brings to a bedroom.
 But if you want that clean-cut image on your linen bedding you can always iron it when it’s slightly damp.
 But of course, through general wear and your body being in contact with the bedding, wrinkles will appear.